 This is of course the most difficult part of email marketing, growing the list.
-The most surefire way to grow your email list is to provide something of value, over a long period of time.
+The most surefire way to grow your email list is to provide something of value, over a long period.
 For example, if you post valuable blog content, then sending that out over email to those who want to subscribe will give you a growing list with each piece of quality content that you write.

 Now, this is the slow-and-steady approach.
 What about speeding the process up a bit?
-For this you have to be creative.
+For this, you have to be creative.
 Here are a few strategies: